nngrey/TIL/ruby/reduce.md

 ([3, 4, 5]).reduce(2) { |sum, n| sum + n } => 14
 ```

+If you do not specify an initial value, then the first element of the array is used as the initial value.

-The Codewars kata passed an intial value to each function in an array of functions and returned the final value:
+The Codewars kata passed had an intial value and an array fo functions.
+Reduce was used to iterated over the array of functions.
+The initial value was was passed to the first function, the result was sent to the next function and so on.

 ```ruby
   def add num